tezza1971/webform-presets/README.md

 **Save a form:**
 1. Fill out a web form
-2. Right-click → "Webform Presets" → "Save as Preset..."
+2. Right-click → "NDX Webform Presets" → "Save as Preset..."
 3. Name your preset and select fields to include
 4. Click Save

 **Fill a form:**
 1. Navigate to a page with saved presets
-2. Right-click in a form field → "Webform Presets" → "Fill with..." → [preset name]
+2. Right-click in a form field → "NDX Webform Presets" → "Fill with..." → [preset name]
 3. Fields are automatically filled!

 **Manage presets:**